Teen writing boot camps

 Teen writing boot camps, March – May

 Do you have a notebook full of script ideas?
 Have you dreamed of becoming a successful editor or been intrigued by the world of slam poetry?

 Chase your passion and develop your skills with these digital resources, designed for budding writers of all backgrounds and levels!

 Explore tips, advice and reflections from the accomplished and diverse authors who hosted our Teen writing boot camp creative crash courses in March, April and May 2021.

 - Slam poetry with Sukhjit Kaur Khalsa (March)

 - Own voices with Nevo Zisin (May)

 - Contemporary fiction with Dr Jared Thomas (May)

-All boot camps are open to teens aged 13 to 18 years old from all around Australia.
-They are free to attend, but require consent from a parent or guardian.
+All boot camps were open to teens aged 13 to 18 years old from all around Australia.

 Zoya Patel on putting creativity into non-fiction writing